Curved Page Divider

 Why kinship care instead of foster families?
 When children get removed from their homes, it can be traumatizing.
 Placing children in kinship care gives them more tools to make the adjustment easier.
 It keeps siblings together, preserves cultural identity, and maintains their connections within the community.

 When children cannot return to their biological parents, kinship care improves the chances of permanency.
-When looking at permanency, 32% of children adopted get adopted by relatives.
-9% of children who exit foster care get placed in the custody of a family member.
+When looking at permanency, 32% of children adopted get adopted by relatives, and 9% of children who exit foster care get placed in the custody of a family member.

 As children age out of foster care, having connections in the community and the family is essential to success.
 Kinship care can help accomplish this.